 In 2023, the Spa Car got a major facelift.
-The Dior Spa (formerly the Bamford Haybarn Spa Car was added to the consist.
-There are two serene treatment rooms, with three tailor-made treatments on the menu: two relaxing massage options, and one facial.
+The Dior Spa (formerly the Bamford Haybarn Spa Car) consists of two serene treatment rooms, with three tailor-made treatments on the menu: two relaxing massage options, and one facial.
 Appointments must be made on board (at additional cost for everyone but Grand Suite guests, who receive one complimentary service each per journey).
 The therapist impressively maneuvers the moving train while providing treatments — a unique experience highly recommended by IRT.

 Our favorite on-board memory?
 Enjoying a lovely violinist in the observation car after dinner on the last night, then hopping on to the platform to learn a few reels and jigs with fellow guests.

 Plainly said: A few nights just is not enough on this grand train.
 If time and budget allow, combine two of the itineraries for an eight-day journey.
 And treat yourself to a unique spa treatment!